deamorim2/sdbs/EN-US/projection.rst

 Calculating Areas
 ^^^^^^^^^^^^^^^^^

-The Brazilian Isntitute of Geography and Statistics (IBGE) suggest the projection parameters below to calculate the area to the products of the Continuing Base in the scale of 1:250.000.
+The Brazilian Institute of Geography and Statistics (IBGE) suggests the projection parameters below to calculate the area to the products of the Continuing Base in the scale of 1:250.000.

-The projection is the Albers equal-area conic projection:
+Albers equal-area conic projection:

 * Longitude of center: -54°
 * Latitude of center: -12°